*SPOILER ALERT! *

 The

-cornstalks in her dreams had grown to stand taller than her father.
-Every plant
+cornstalks in her dreams reached taller than her father.
+Every plant was deeply

-was deeply green, covered in floppy, sinuous leaves.
+green, covered with floppy, sinuous leaves.
 A long waiting period remained

 before the stalks would brown and dry enough for feeder corn.
 On the horizon, a

-reflected hues of rose and burgundy.
-It was pretty.
+clouds reflected hues of rose and burgundy.
+The sight was pretty.

 Eena

-sat alone beneath her favorite weeping willow.
-The solace was expected and
+sat alone beneath her favorite weeping willow, having expected the solace.
+She

 Her